MAIF/eurybia/README.md

 ## 📖  Tutorials

-This github repository offers a lot of tutorials to allow you to start more concretely in the use of Eurybia.
+This github repository offers a lot of tutorials to let you to quickly start using Eurybia.

 ### Overview
 - [Overview to compile Eurybia and generate Report](tutorial/tutorial01-Eurybia-overview.ipynb)